01 of 14

 - Ultimate height and width.

 - Special features, like fruit, flowers, fall color or attractive bark.

-- Root systems that are not known to crack or lift up pavement.
+- Root systems that are not known to crack or lift up the pavement.

 - The mess factors: the potential for dropping nuts, pods, seeds, spent flowers, or fruits.